 Applications for admission are reviewed and several factors are considered, including the applicant's GPA on his/her last 60 hours of undergraduate course work and the score earned on the GMAT.
 Admission decisions are made by the Dillard College of Business Administration's Graduate Advisory Council.

-International applicants must meet a minimum score on the TOEFL as shown below.
+International applicants must meet a minimum score on the TOEFL as required on page 22.